lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 ---
 I am a fourth-year doctoral candidate in Computer Science at the
     <a href="https://www.cs.ox.ac.uk/people/lize.alberts/">University of Oxford</a>, focusing on human-AI interaction.
 As a Student Researcher at
-    <a href="https://doi.org/10.48550/arXiv.2401.09082">Google</a>, I recently led a project developing a framework for agentic LLM evaluation.
+    <a href="https://doi.org/10.48550/arXiv.2401.09082">Google</a>, I recently led a project on approaching agentic LLM alignment/evaluation and mitigating context-specific harms in human-agent interaction.
 I am also a
     <a href="https://www0.sun.ac.za/philosophy/centre-for-applied-ethics/unit-for-the-ethics-of-technology/unit-for-the-ethics-of-technology-staff-2/">Research Fellow</a>
     at the Unit for the Ethics of Technology at Stellenbosch University.
 My DPhil is funded by a scholarship from the
     <a href="https://www.rti.ox.ac.uk/people/">Responsible Technology Institute</a>.